-To test for superiority of arm B+, compared to arm A, we will compare the proportion of successfully weaned participants in each arm using generalized linear models (logistic regression) with covariates (study centre, age at randomization, time from transplantation at randomization, a binary indicator of whether the participant was receiving a second drug at baseline).
+To test for superiority of arm B+, compared to arm A, we will compare the proportion of successfully weaned participants in each arm using generalized linear mixed models (GLMM) (logistic regression) with random effects for study centre, as a factor used in the minimisation procedure.
+Potential confounding will be examined, as part of sensitivity analysis, for the following covariates: (study centre, age at randomization, time from transplantation at randomization, a binary indicator of whether the participant was receiving a second drug at baseline).
 The primary outcome will be analysed per Intention-to-Treat, i.e. participants allocated to arms A or B+ who do not start the weaning protocol or initiate weaning but do not complete it, will be treated as 'failures'.
 To ultimately validate the clinical utility of the biomarker, 2 further conditions will need to be met: 1) the confidence interval of the proportion of successes in arm B+ should include 0.80 and exclude 0.50; and 2) the confidence interval of the test's sensitivity as estimated in arm A should include 0.70 and exclude 0.50.